wmcadigital/wmn-design-system/src/www/pages/components/breadcrumb/index.njk.md

 - When you need to help users understand and move between the multiple levels of a website.
 - Always make sure that the breadcrumb is contained within a <code class="wmnds-website-inline-code">.wmnds-container</code> element.
 This ensures that the breadcrumb doesn't scale the size of large browser windows.
-- When displaying the current page within the breadcrumb, ensure that the modifier class <code class="wmnds-website-inline-code">.wmnds-breadcrumb\_\_link--current</code> as seen below.
+- When displaying the current page within the breadcrumb, ensure that the modifier class <code class="wmnds-website-inline-code">.wmnds-breadcrumb\_\_link--current</code> is used as seen below.

 ### When not to use it?